 Noncancerous growths due to irritation are relatively common and, if necessary, can be removed by surgery.
 In 10 to 40% of people, noncancerous growths on the gums reappear because the irritant remains.
 Occasionally such irritation, particularly if it persists over a long period of time, can lead to precancerous changes.

-Thrush is a yeast infection of the skin and moist areas (such as the mouth and vagina) that in the mouth often appears as whitish, cheeselike patches.
-Thrush sticks tightly to the mucous membranes and when the material is wiped away, leaves a red patch.
+Thrush Thrush Candidiasis is infection with the yeast Candida.
+Candidiasis tends to occur in moist areas of the skin.
+This skin infection may cause rashes, scaling, itching, and swelling.
+Doctors examine... read more is a yeast infection of moist areas of the skin and other moist areas (such as the mouth and vagina).
+In the mouth it often appears as whitish, cheeselike patches.
+Thrush sticks tightly to the mucous membranes and when wiped away, leaves a red patch.
 Thrush is most common among people with diabetes or a suppressed immune system and in those who are taking antibiotics.

 A torus is a slow-growing, rounded projection of bone that forms in the middle of the roof of the mouth (torus palatinus) or on the lower jaw by the side of the tongue (torus mandibularis).
 This hard growth is both common and harmless.
 Even a large growth can be left alone unless it gets scraped during eating or the person needs a denture that covers the area.
-Multiple bony growths along the angle of the lower jaw may indicate Gardner syndrome, a hereditary disorder of the digestive tract where the person has numerous polyps in the colon that often become cancerous.
+Multiple bony growths, particularly along the angle of the lower jaw, may indicate Gardner syndrome Familial Adenomatous Polyposis Familial adenomatous polyposis is an inherited disorder in which many (often 100 or more) precancerous polyps develop throughout the large intestine and rectum during childhood or adolescence... read more , a hereditary disorder of the digestive tract where the person has numerous polyps in the colon that often become cancerous.

-Keratoacanthomas are growths that form on the lips and other sun-exposed areas, such as the face, forearms, and hands.
+Keratoacanthomas Keratoacanthomas Keratoacanthomas are round, firm, usually pink or flesh-colored growths that have a central crater that is scaly or crusted.
+Some keratoacanthomas may be a form of squamous cell carcinoma.
+Keratoacanthomas... read more are growths that form on the lips and other sun-exposed areas, such as the face, forearms, and hands.
 A keratoacanthoma usually reaches its full size of ½ to 1 inch (about 1 to 3 centimeters) or more in diameter within 1 or 2 months, then begins to shrink after another few months and may eventually disappear without treatment.
 Once, all keratoacanthomas were considered to be noncancerous, but some experts now consider those that do not diminish in size to be slow-growing cancerous tumors and recommend they be removed.

 Odontomas are overgrowths of tooth-forming cells that look like either small, misshapen extra teeth or a large mass of tooth material.
 In children, they may get in the way of normal teeth coming in.
 In adults, they may push teeth out of alignment.
 If odontomas grow large, they may cause the upper or lower jaw to become enlarged as well.
 They are usually removed surgically.